cfengine/documentation/guide/language-concepts/normal-ordering.markdown

 In this step policy is validated and classes and variables promises are evaluated.
 Note that cached functions are executed here, and then again during the normal agent execution.
-Also policy validation is done using separate binary and any classes and variables are not preserved during validation step and normal agent run.
+Also policy validation is done so that any classes and variables are not preserved during validation step and normal agent run.

 #### Agent pre-evaluation step

-In order to support dynamic inputs and make sure all needed classes and variables are determined before they are needed in normal evaluation, pre-evaluation takes place immediately before policy evaluation.
+In order to support expansion of variables in body common control inputs and make sure all needed classes and variables are determined before they are needed in normal evaluation, pre-evaluation takes place immediately before policy evaluation.